BolunDai0216/FR3Setup/docs/source/camera_setup/index.md

 ## Check the SDK and Firmware Version

 To ensure everything works, we first need to check the SDK version we plan to install the recommended firmware version.
+The last version of `realsense2_camera` that supports ROS is `v2.3.2` which corresponds to the firmware version `5.13.0.50`.
+The firmware can be updated using the firmware update tools.

 ## ROS Package Installation